Amazon releases Alexa data set to help solve the ‘cocktail party problem’

 “The division of the data into segments with and without background music enables researchers to combine clean and noisy training data in whatever way necessary to extract optimal performance from their machine learning systems,” explained Ahmed.

-The release of the DiPCo follows on the heels of FEVER, an open source corpus compiled by researchers at Amazon and University of Sheffield researchers intended to promote the development of fact verification systems.
+The release of the DiPCo follows on the heels of FEVER, an open source corpus compiled by researchers at Amazon and the University of Sheffield intended to promote the development of fact verification systems.
 Separately, Amazon in September published the Topical Chat Dataset, a text-based collection of more than 235,000 utterances designed to help support high-quality, repeatable research in the field of dialogue systems.

 On a somewhat related note, DiPCo’s release also comes a week after Amazon improved Alexa’s ability to interpret multiple languages and suss out emotion from voice snippets.
 Now, the intelligent assistant can automatically detect both Spanish and English in the U.S., French and English in Canada, and Hindi and English in India.
 And starting early next year in the music domain, Alexa will apologetically offer an alternative action when it detects frustration in a customer’s voice as a result of a mistake that it made.